By Eric Bright

 So, one can be insane and biologically successful.
 There is no doubt about it.

 An objection might be that ‘following one’s heart’ is not equal to being insane.
 The answer to that is that the expression is being used too liberally and thus has lost its meaning.
 People call an act “following one’s heart” in many different or even contradictory senses.
 Sometimes when they do something that makes no sense they say they are following their hearts.
 Sometimes when they do something insane they say so.
 Sometimes when they don’t know what they are doing, sometimes when they know exactly that what they are doing is insane.
 They just want to do it and are looking for an excuse.
 In all of these, it is nothing more than an excuse for doing either obviously silly things, things that they like to do no matter what, or things they have no idea about whatsoever.
-In the words of my friend, the ‘other’ way of doing things is put in opposition with being logical.
+In the words of my friend, the ‘other’ way of doing things is put in opposition to being logical.
 The opposite of being logical would be being illogical.
 If that is being done intentionally, then that is insanity.
 So, that sentence can be reduced to ‘I am going to do something insane’ without losing too much of the meaning.

-Now, to an impartial observer, Johns’ decision to be insane (or “to follow his heart” if you wish) is not much different from someone’s decision to take a cheese-cake instead of a chocolate-cake.
+Now, to an impartial observer, Johns’ decision to be insane (or “to follow his heart” if you wish) is not much different from someone’s decision to take a cheesecake instead of a chocolate cake.
 It is all the same.
 While it does not disprove anything that science says nor does it invalidate how calculators work, it might even help Johns’ biological conditions.
 This is predicted by science decades ago.